joantolos/kata-scores/README.md

 ### Localhost

-Run
+Run:

     ./gradlew clean build

-You will find the test coverage report at: /buil/jacocoHtml/index.html
+You will find the test coverage report at: /build/jacocoHtml/index.html

 1. You can run directly the jar file: